dnsimple/dnsimple-support/content/articles/github-sync.markdown

 # Sync Zones from Github

 <note>
-This article described a beta feature.
-The feature must be enabled on your account by request.
+This article describes a feature in private beta.
+Please contact support to join the beta and get access to the feature.
 </note>

 You can connect to Github and synchronize zone data from a Github repository into your DNSimple account.